 The Building Department is responsible for the issuance of building permits for your property and is usually located within your local municipal office or Civic Centre.
 It is useful to speak directly with a Building Official and discuss your project to determine if the plans comply with the Ontario Building Code and the applicable by-laws.
 This initial contact can provide you with the resources and information necessary to make your project a success and avoid potential problems which could cost you time and money.

 - Submit your Application

 Permit applications can be accessed both through our office as well as on our site.
 Once you have filled out your application you must ensure that the correct documentation and drawings accompany your submission.
 Your application can be submitted personally or by another person such as your contractor or qualified designer.
-It is important to keep in mind that the inspectors have up to 10 business days in which to issue the permit, although depending on the levels of applications we are receiving in out office the time frame may vary.
+It is important to keep in mind that the inspectors have up to 10 business days for a house, tent and sign permit, 15 business days for small buildings, 20 business days for large buildings and 30 business days for complex buildings to issue the permit, although depending on the levels of applications we are receiving in out office the time frame may vary.
 Under certain conditions, your permit can be fast tracked for an additional 25% of the permit fee.

 - Reviewing the Application

 The Building Official (inspector) will review the building plans and application to determine compliance with the Ontario Building Code, the municipality's by-laws, provincial regulations and other applicable agencies.
 If the application complies, the permit can be approved and issued by the Building Official.
 If the plans and application do not comply, Building Staff will notify the applicant indicating what deficiencies remain and what information or documentation will be need to gain the necessary compliance.
 Please ensure that the necessary information is submitted so that there are no delays in the issuing of your permit.

 *The building inspector may contact you throughout the process if additional information is needed*